 5 Symptoms of a Faulty Oxygen Sensor

 Despite its critical role in the management of the engine, a defective oxygen sensor will not directly result in a breakdown – although, if left unattended, secondary problems may render the vehicle unserviceable.
-There are, nevertheless, some sure signs that the O2 sensor may have a problem:
+Some of the general signs of the oxygen sensor malfunctions are the same with other car engine sensors, like detonation sensor, but there are, nevertheless, some sure signs that the O2 sensor may have a problem: